binance/binance-spot-api-docs/web-socket-streams.md

 * Combined streams are accessed at **/stream?streams=\<streamName1\>/\<streamName2\>/\<streamName3\>**
 * Combined stream events are wrapped as follows: **{"stream":"\<streamName\>","data":\<rawPayload\>}**
 * All symbols for streams are **lowercase**
-* A single connection to **stream.binance.com** is only valid for 24 hours; expect to be disconnected at the 24 hour mark
+* A single connection to **stream.binance.com** is only valid for 24 hours; expect to be disconnected at the 24 hour mark.
+* A [`serverShutdown`](#server-shutdown) event will be sent 10 minutes before disconnection.
+Please establish a new connection as soon as possible to prevent interruption.
 * The WebSocket server will send a `ping frame` every 20 seconds.
   * If the WebSocket server does not receive a `pong frame` back from the connection within a minute the connection will be disconnected.
   * When you receive a ping, you must send a pong with a copy of ping's payload as soon as possible.